 Chattahoochee Valley Community College is committed to providing a workplace and campus community free of sexual misconduct and harassment.
 As required by Title IX of the Education Amendments of 1972, the College does not discriminate on the basis of sex in its education programs and activities.
 This includes discrimination affecting employees of the college and applicants for employment, students and applicants for admission, or members of the public.
 All members of the College community are expected to conduct themselves in a manner that does not infringe upon the rights of others, whether on college premises or at any College owned off campus location and while participating in any educational program or activity of the College.

 Sexual harassment, which includes sexual misconduct and sexual assault, is a form of sex discrimination which is prohibited under Title IX of the Education Amendments of 1972 and the Violence Against Women Act.
 This policy is intended to reaffirm the College’s commitment to address sexual harassment and take steps to prevent its re-occurrence and preserve or restore equal access to the College’s education programs and activities.
 Dating violence, domestic violence, and stalking may also be considered forms of sexual discrimination.
-Due to the seriousness of these offenses, the College has adopted specific policies and procedures, outlined in the Student Handbook, employment policies, and webpage, to address alleged instances of sexual harassment, sexual misconduct, sexual assault, dating violence, domestic violence, and stalking.
+Due to the seriousness of these offenses, the College has adopted specific policies and procedures, outlined in the College Catalog and Student Handbook, employment policies, and College website, to address alleged instances of sexual harassment, sexual misconduct, sexual assault, dating violence, domestic violence, and stalking.
 The College believes that no person should bear the effects of sexual harassment alone.
 When such conduct occurs, the College’s paramount concern is for the safety and well-being of those impacted.
-To support and assist students, the College provides a range of resources that include a trained counselor.
+To support and assist students, the College provides a range of resources, which the Title IX Coordinator will review with the student.

-Information regarding the Title IX Coordinator and their role will be provided to all faculty, staff, students, applicants for admissions, and applicants for employment.
-Also, this information is available on the College website at www.cv.edu under the Title IX webpage.
+Information regarding the Title IX is provided to all faculty, staff, students, applicants for admissions, and applicants for employment.
+Click here for a copy of the Title IX Sexual Harassment Policy Handbook.

 The U.S. Department of Education’s Office for Civil Rights (OCR) enforces, among other statutes, Title IX of the Education Amendments of 1972.
 Title IX protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance.
 Title IX states that: